shashank-g172/USC/Open Source Projects/ReadMe.txt

 1 .htdocs folder if you are using XAMPP
 2. www folder if you are using WAMP

-The files that need modofication are config.php, and depending on your system, php.ini and your tools to work on it would be Eclipse with the PDT plugin installed.
+The files that need modification are config.php, and depending on your system, php.ini and your tools to work on it would be Eclipse with the PDT plugin installed.